ClumsyRecon/lottery-system/README.txt

-This is my final project which is a lottery system created using PHP and JavaScript
+This is my final project which is a lottery system created using PHP and JavaScript, as an Admin you can create lotteries for Members to purchaces tickets for and you can view winners of previous lotteries.
+Members are able to view current lotteries and buy tickets, and they can also view tickets which they have bough to lotteries.